rychtar/gdscript-templates/README.md

 ## 📦 Installation

 1. Download or clone this repository
-2. Copy the `addons/gdscript-template` folder into your Godot project's directory
+2. Copy the `gdscript-template` folder into your Godot project's `addons` directory
 3. Open your project in Godot
 4. Go to **Project → Project Settings → Plugins**
 5. Find "Code Templates" and set it to **Enable**